Durgajayasai1/Scratch-To-Reveal/README.md

 ## Overview

-`ScratchToReveal` is a Flutter widget that mimics a scratch card effect.
+`ScratchToReveal` is a custom component that mimics a scratch card effect.
 Users can scratch off a gradient overlay to reveal hidden content beneath.
 Once a certain percentage of the surface is scratched, the content is fully revealed with an animation.

 # Features